Thorfinn05/Youtube-Clone/README.md

 This project is a simplified clone of YouTube, built using only HTML and CSS.
 The clone allows users to browse and click on video thumbnails to view the corresponding YouTube videos.

 <h3>File Structure:</h3>
-- index.html: The main HTML file containing the layout and structure of the YouTube clone.
+<p>- index.html: The main HTML file containing the layout and structure of the YouTube clone.</p>
-- styles/: A folder containing the CSS files for styling the clone.
+<p>- styles/: A folder containing the CSS files for styling the clone.</p>
-- thumbnails/: A folder containing the video thumbnails used in the clone.
+<p>- thumbnails/: A folder containing the video thumbnails used in the clone.</p>
-- channel-profile/: A folder containing the profile pictures used in the clone.
+<p>- channel-profile/: A folder containing the profile pictures used in the clone.</p>
-- icons/: A folder containing the icons used in the clone.
+<p>- icons/: A folder containing the icons used in the clone.</p>

 <h3>Features:</h3>
-- Browse video thumbnails and click to view the corresponding YouTube videos.
+<p>- Browse video thumbnails and click to view the corresponding YouTube videos.</p>
-- Simplified navigation and layout inspired by YouTube.
+<p>- Simplified navigation and layout inspired by YouTube.</p>

 <h3>Note:</h3>
 This project is a simplified clone and does not include all the features and functionality of the actual YouTube platform.